Back to Learning Center

-The Holiday season is a time for family gatherings, treasured traditions, and bonding with your children.
+The Holiday season is a time for family gatherings, treasured traditions, and creating lifelong memories with your child.
 If you are recently divorced, parenting a blended family, or parenting with a co-parent, you may experience added stress and headaches when trying to effectively manage the holiday season.
 There are ways to create a roadmap for yourself and your co-parent that ensure your child has a joyful holiday season.

-Below are a few of the most frequent questions I have received from my clients about Standard Possession Orders in Texas and co-parenting during the holidays.
+Below are a few of the most frequent questions I have received from my clients about the Standard Possession Order in Texas and co-parenting during the holidays.

 How do divorced parents share holidays in Texas?

 There are many ways you can share parenting time during the holiday season.
 In Texas, the Standard Possession Order includes specific language regarding holiday possession.

 Pursuant to the Standard Possession Order, if you are the parent who is considered the “non-custodial parent,” you will have possession of your child for Thanksgiving break in odd-numbered years.
 If you are the “custodial parent,” you will have possession of your child for Thanksgiving break during even-numbered years.

 The Standard Possession Order further divides Winter Break (often referred to as Christmas Break) in half.
 Below is the possession schedule for the “non-custodial parent” and the “custodial parent” during Winter Break.

 Even-Numbered Years: The non-custodial parent has possession of their child from the day school is dismissed for the Winter Break until December 28.